arizvisa/ida-minsc/docs/static/tagging.rst

 -----------

 There are a few modules that are provided within this project that allows one to interact with all of the tags defined in a database.
-This can be used to perform various tasks such as exporting all the tags within a database to serialize for later importing, translating tags within the database in order to match up to another database, etc. These modules are available via the :py:mod:`tools` namespace.
+These can be used to perform various tasks such as exporting all the tags within a database to later import into a difference database, translating tags within the database in order to match them up to another database, etc. These modules are available via the :py:mod:`tools` namespace.

 .. _tagging-modules-tags: